ethan-pickering/ethan-pickering.github.io/_pages/home.md

 # Welcome!

 I am a Ph.D.
 Candidate in Mechanical Engineering working with <a href="https://www.colonius.caltech.edu/" target="_blank">Professor Tim Colonius</a> on reduced-order turbulence models at the <a href="https://www.caltech.edu/" target="_blank">California Institute of Technology</a>.
+I will be defending my thesis on February 4th from 1-3pm (for anyone who would be interested in viewing the defense, please contact me via email).
+Starting in March, I will be continuing research at the <a href="http://meche.mit.edu/" target="_blank">Massachusetts Institute of Technology</a> working with <a href="http://sandlab.mit.edu/" target="_blank">Professor Themis Sapsis</a> on prediction of extreme events in chaotic systems.

 I completed my B.S. at Case Western Reserve University in Mechanical and Aerospace Engineering (Summa Cum Laude), as well as a M.S. in Mechanical Engineering studying building energy efficiency data analytics.
 I have work experience with Philips Healthcare, NASA, and the Great Lakes Energy Institute.
 In these roles I spent time working as a prototype engineer, a thermodynamic system modeler, and a building energy data analyst.
 Currently,  I am pursuing research at the intersection of computational fluid dynamics and data science.